sahara7191/home-lab-blog/_posts/2026-05-29-kubuntu-ai-workstation-setup.md

 # Should output: 11.5.1
 ```

-> **Why this matters:** Without this variable, Ollama may silently fall back to CPU-only inference, giving you roughly 2-5 tokens/sec on a 30B model instead of 30-40 tokens/sec.
+> Without this variable, Ollama may silently fall back to CPU-only inference, giving you roughly 2-5 tokens/sec on a 30B model instead of 30-40 tokens/sec.
 This single line makes an enormous difference.

 ---